francescomedina/web-app-2/Readme.md

 - Click on the root foolder path and create a new settings.gradle paste include ':module' for each moduel you create and sync on the left gradle panel, removing the non used
 - To create other modules just click new module from the root path
-- If all modules Builds are successfully precessed, the module will be added on the gradle tree, If the new module is not under the root node (web-app-2) just UNLINK the service outside.
+- On the gradle panel: if all modules Builds are successfully precessed, the module will be added on the gradle tree, If the new module is not under the root node (web-app-2) just UNLINK the service outside.